Written by Rachael Kraft (Avid Equestrian 20+ Years) Last Updated 3/13/2023

 A well-stocked horse first aid kit will let you manage any minor injury while out with your horses.
 It may also help you stabilize a more serious wound until you can seek professional medical attention.

 Any horse owner knows that horses like to explore and get into things they shouldn’t.
 Often, this results in accidents that may keep you in a constant state of worry.

 But you can’t bubble wrap your horse.
 All you can do is be ready to handle anything that comes your way with smart and calm first aid measures.

-It’s a great idea to have specific well-stocked first aid kit for your trailer.
+It’s a great idea to have a specific well-stocked horse first aid kit for your trailer.
 Leave it in there all the time so you always have it at a moment’s notice.

 Instead, you’ll have everything you need right at your disposal.

-A good equine first aid kit for your trailer is portable and well organized.
+A good horse first aid kit for your trailer is portable and well organized.
 Ideally, it would be divided into various compartments to store and separate all of the supplies.

 Things like a compact tool box, large fishing tackle box, or a tight sealing plastic container are all good options.